-There are hardly any issues around safety in Switzerland.
-The chances are expats will be safer here than they were back in their home country.
+There are few issues regarding safety in Switzerland.
+The chances are that many expats will be safer here than they were back in their home country.
 In fact, the historically neutral country is known for its low crime rates and cleanliness.

 Crime in Switzerland